UCEAP Scholarship FAQs

 5. If you receive a scholarship, you must be willing to submit a 2-page report, along with any appropriate photos and video, to the UCEAP Systemwide office within a month of the official end of the UCEAP program.
 This report should describe your experiences while abroad and how study abroad affected you.
 These materials may be used by UCEAP in publications.

 The award selections will be primarily based on academic merit and integration of a selected UCEAP program into a student’s academic and career goals, as demonstrated in a personal statement.
 Students with financial need or who are traditionally under-represented in UCEAP programs should include the impact these elements have had on their decision to study abroad.
-Under-represented students include those who have transferred to UC from a California community college or state university, veterans, first-generation college students, and STEM (Science, Technology, Engineering, and Math) majors.
+Under-represented students include those who have transferred to UC from a California community college or state university, veterans, first-generation college students, participants on year-long programs, STEM (Science, Technology, Engineering, and Math) majors, and students on programs where the majority of classes are taught in a language other than English.

 Q: How much money is available?

 A: Scholarship amounts depend primarily on the length of time you will spend abroad.
-Scholarships for Summer programs will be $1,000.
-Scholarships for Fall and Spring departures (including quarter, semester, and year options) will be $2,000.
-Two awards of $2,500 are available in the Jasmine Jahanshahi Scholarship.
-Nominations for the Jasmine Jahanshahi Scholarship will come from applications to the UCEAP scholarship program.
+UCEAP Promise Awards for Summer programs will be $1,000.
+UCEAP Promise Awards for Fall and Spring departures (including quarter, semester, and year options) will be $2,000.
+Two awards of $2,500 are available in the Jasmine Jahanshahi Scholarship, and one award of $2,500 is available in the UCEAP Guardian Scholarship annually.
+Nominations for the Jasmine Jahanshahi Scholarship and UCEAP Guardian Scholarship will come from applications to the UCEAP scholarship program.

 If you plan to study abroad for a year, you are eligible for the the Duttenhaver and Dan Wise Scholarships.
-These are awards of $5,000, and you can receive a Duttenhaver or Dan Wise award in addition to a UCEAP scholarship of $2,000.
-You must apply through your campus for the Duttenhaver & Dan Wise awards.
-Please note that these scholarships have different deadlines and requirements than the UCEAP online scholarship application.
+These are awards of $5,000, and you can receive a Duttenhaver or Dan Wise award in addition to the UCEAP Promise Awards, for which you can apply for each term that you are abroad.
+Students who choose to extend from a single term to a year-long program are eligible for the Paul Duttenhaver Extension Scholarship, with awards of $2,500.
+You must apply online through a separate application process for the Duttenhaver, Paul Duttenhaver Extension and Dan Wise awards.
+Your campus must then endorse your application for final review.
+Please note that these scholarships have different deadlines and requirements than the UCEAP Promise Awards.

 Q: What are my chances of receiving an award?

 A: This depends on the number of scholarship applications received.
-During the application cycle for students studying abroad in the Summer, Fall, and Northern Hemisphere Academic Year of 2012-13, 16% of completed applications were awarded scholarships.
-The average award was $1,731.
-Awards are primarily merit-based, and your GPA, academic accomplishments, goals for study abroad will all be taken into account when your application is reviewed.
+During the application cycle for 2016-17, 29% of completed applications were awarded scholarships.
+Awards are primarily merit-based, and your GPA, academic accomplishments, and goals for study abroad will all be taken into account when your application is reviewed.

 Q: When can I apply and what is the deadline for scholarship applications?